robalb/my-website/astro-website/src/pages/uses.md

 setup: |
   import Layout from '../layouts/MdPage.astro'
 title: /uses
-subtitle: software and tools i use day-to-day for my work
+subtitle: software and tools i use regularly
-description: software and tools i use day-to-day for my work
+description: software and tools i use regularly
 permalink: https://halb.it/uses/
 ---

+This page is inspired by two awesome projects: https://uses.tech/ and https://usesthis.com/.
+Check them out to see what other people are using

+## My hardware

+My main hardware is a thinkpad7480s, at home connected to a docking station with a bigger screen. <br />
+I'm not really a hardware person, this is why all my self-hosted software and all my projects are currently running on a self-managed kubernetes cluster in the cloud

 ## My tools

-- <a href="https://www.vim.org/">vim</a> - My go to editor
+- <a href="https://neovim.io/">neovim</a> - My main editor

 - <a href="https://github.com/tmux/tmux/wiki">tmux</a> - A terminal multiplexer.
 Combined with vim, it's how i navigate and organize multiple terminals and projects.

 - <a href="https://www.docker.com/">docker</a> - Together with Docker-compose, it's how i manage most of my local development and testing environments.

-- <a href="https://git-scm.com/">git</a> - It's how i manage all my projects but also, as a fan of the <a href="https://www.redhat.com/it/topics/devops/what-is-gitops">gitops</a> approach, it's how i manage most of my server infrastructure and desktop environment.
+- <a href="https://git-scm.com/">git</a> - It's how i manage all my projects, my
+  <a href="https://github.com/robalb/workstation"> desktop environments</a>, and my server infrastructure as a fan of
+  the <a href="https://www.redhat.com/it/topics/devops/what-is-gitops">gitops</a> approach.

 - <a href="https://www.jetbrains.com/webstorm/">webstorm</a> - A powerful ide for the web.
 Sometimes vim is just not the right tool